costlocker/costlocker.github.io/index.md

 ## Contributions

-Help us making the API better!
+Help us make the API better!
 Use Github [issues](https://github.com/costlocker/costlocker.github.io/issues) for reporting bugs and typos.
-Let us know about your integration, just send a [pull request](https://github.com/costlocker/costlocker.github.io/pulls).
+Also, let us know about your integration and send a [pull request](https://github.com/costlocker/costlocker.github.io/pulls).
 Thanks!